AKtomik/triangleOS/README.md

 # TriangleOS

-**TriangleOS** is a lightweight javascript library you can use to make pseudo operating system UI for web.
+**TriangleOS** is a lightweight JavaScript library for creating desktop-style, pseudo operating system interfaces on the web.
 It provides draggable, resizable windows and a desktop-like environment for building games, portfolios, or fun experiments.

 Quickstart: